-This protocol was produced by the 2008-11 Collaborative Research Programme.
+This protocol was produced by the 2008-11 Collaborative Research Programme, and has since been reviewed and updated in December 2013.
 Collaborative research is a joint initiative of the Highways Agency, Minerals Products Association, Refined Bitumen Association and TRL.
-The protocol considers the CO_2e impacts of building and maintaining a road pavement, from sourcing raw materials and laying mixtures to maintenance through periodic interventions to ultimate deconstruction.
+The protocol considers the CO2e impacts of building and maintaining a road pavement, from sourcing raw materials and laying mixtures to maintenance through periodic interventions to ultimate deconstruction.
 The protocol considers all emissions that contribute to climate change from sources including energy use, combustion processes, chemical reactions, service provision and delivery.

 The accompanying asPECT software provides a framework which contains the necessary formulae, emissions factors and default data to calculate the GHG emissions of asphalt products in accordance with the protocol clauses and the other information provided here.
-This protocol, the guidance document and the software constitute the asphalt Pavement Embodied Carbon Tool (asPECT), and replace the sets of deliverables delivered both in 2009 and 2010.
-This protocol follows the requirements of BSI PAS 2050:2008 (British Standards Institution, 2008) and uses the latest Defra emissions factors for company reporting.
-A future aspiration is for the protocol to be adapted to conform to further life cycle reporting standards, such as the combined initiative of World Business Council for Sustainable Development (WBSCD) and World Resources Institute (WRI), and also that of the International Standards Organisation (ISO 14067), as they become available.

-Further information is provided within the accompanying guidance notes (Wayman et al., 2011) regarding the scope of the project and the life cycle stages which are covered.
-The asPECT software provides a framework which contains the necessary formulae, emissions factors and default data to calculate the GHG emissions of asphalt products in accordance with the protocol clauses.
+This protocol follows the requirements of BSI PAS 2050:2011 (British Standards Institution, 2011) and uses BEIS's Greenhouse Gas Reporting: Conversion Factors (2019).
+Further information is provided within the accompanying guidance notes (Wayman et al., 2020) regarding the scope of the project and the life cycle stages which are covered.
+This protocol, the guidance document and the software constitute the asphalt Pavement Embodied Carbon Tool (asPECT), replacing the previous version delivered in 2014.
+Further details of the 2013 and 2020 reviews and updates are provided in Section 0.